Galeria (Saint Petersburg)

-Galeria shopping and entertainment center is located in the center of St Petersburg, Russia, at the juncture of two of the city's major avenues - Nevsky and Ligovsky Prospect.
+Galeria shopping and entertainment center is located in the center of St Petersburg, Russia, at the juncture of two of the city's major avenues - Nevsky and Ligovsky Prospekt.

-Galeria opened on November 25, 2010.
+Galeria opened on November 25, 2010, and resulted in the demolition of Nos.
+24, 26, 30, 34-36, 38 and 42 Ligovsky Avenue.
 There are more than 300 shops, 28 restaurants and cafes and 10 cinema screens (including IMAX) in the five-floor center.
 There is underground parking with a capacity for 1200 cars and additional bicycle parking.

 Galeria has a variety of stores selling clothes, accessories, sports equipment, footwear, and gifts.
 Available brands include H&M, Zara, Reserved and luxury brands such as Pinko, Falconeri, Karen Millen, Lagerfeld, Michael Kors, DKNY, Armani, Marco Polo, Hugo Boss, Max Mara Weekend, Stefanel.

 Incidents

 According to Russian newspapers, a terrorist attack on the shopping mall was prevented by the Federal Security Service (FSB) in November 2016.

+Previous buildings on the site

+The previous buildings on the site were demolished in 1996 for the construction of the Saint Petersburg–Moscow railway, which didn't happen.